May 19-21, 2025

 PANEL

-Roadmap for Timely, Efficient Federal & California Offshore Wind Permitting
+Roadmap for Timely, Efficient Permitting for California Offshore Wind

 There is a complex state and federal permitting regime for offshore wind development.
-This panel discussion will examine how state and federal permitting processes and timelines can be aligned to avoid and mitigate impacts and ensure timely deployment and interconnection of offshore wind facilities.
+This panel will provide a 2025 update on strategies to align permitting processes and timelines, and explore what can be done at the state level to mitigate impacts and facilitate deployment and interconnection of offshore wind facilities.

 Networking Break